Liamarii/WebApis/README.md

 - The Vehicle service can return data in protobuf.
 - Supporting tests to confirm protobuf works.
 - Generic methods to serialize and deserialize protobuf files easily.
+- Added cancellation tokens to the vehicles controller.

 Ideas:
 - Add scoped logging on the other service.